 Greetings from the Fine Arts Department!

 Are you interested in doing something music-related this semester?
 Whether you are thinking of majoring or minoring in music, looking for lessons or an ensemble to participate in, or simply interested in fulfilling your Core Fine Arts requirement, we have something to offer you!
-Here’s what you need to know about our program while we are studying remotely:
+Here’s an overview of what is available to you this Fall:

 The Music program offers both a music major and a minor, but you don’t have to be degree-seeking to participate in ensembles, take private lessons, or classes.
 Each semester, full credit courses are offered in Performance, Music History and Music Theory for both the interested novice and more musically experienced student.
-More information about classes and majors can be found on our website: https://www.loyola.edu/academics/fine-arts/music
+Find more information about classes and majors.

 As someone who is interested in music, one question may have crossed your mind: How can I be musically involved at Loyola and earn credits at the same time?